Aparna-Puttegowda/airport-assessment/README.md

 The application is written using Spring Boot Framework, Spring Data JPA,Lombok, Mockito Framework for test cases

-To run the application: mvn spring-boot:run
-The project redirects to : http://localhost:8080
+To run the application using Maven: mvn spring-boot:run The project redirects to : http://localhost:8080